department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/assisted-living-and-home-health-care.md

 - Adult day health centers
 - Veterans’ own homes

 You can learn more about the different types of care below or on our va.gov website.
-[Visit our guide to long-term services and supports](https://www.va.gov/GERIATRICS/Guide/LongTermCare/index.asp).
+[See our guide to long-term services and supports](https://www.va.gov/GERIATRICS/Guide/LongTermCare/index.asp).

 </div>